stuartmurry/angular-nav-menu/README.md

 `ngh`

 Go into `settings` within your Github account and select `settings` tab.
-Find Github Pages and select `gh-pages` branch from the dropdown menu.
+Find Github Pages and select `gh-pages` branch from the dropdown menu.  `ngh` should do this automatically, however, its always safe to double check.

 # Create From Scratch